Pop Across the Pond: Girls Weekend in London, England

 Dinner — Bagatelle London

-Prepare for a spunky night ahead after retreating to your hotel; then, when it’s time for dinner, walk 11 minutes down Conduit Street to reach Bagatelle London.
-Serving up French Mediterranean dining in the heart of Mayfair, this global chain is the definition of dinner and a show—as in, you can expect lively entertainment like an electric violinist, magician, and salsa dancers to be provided throughout the evening!
-Combining outstanding service with exquisite Mediterranean cuisine, masterfully mixed cocktails, and an impressive wine collection, the venue transforms into a stage at night with performers, DJs, and live music creating a one-of-a-kind culinary experience.
-As such, Bagatelle is a much better dinner spot rather than a cheeky lunch option.
+Serving up French Mediterranean in the heart of Mayfair, this global chain is the definition of dinner and a show—as in, you can expect lively entertainment from an electric violinist, magician, and salsa dancers throughout the evening!
+Combining outstanding service with exquisite cuisine, masterfully mixed cocktails, and an impressive wine collection, the venue transforms into a stage at night with performers, DJs, and live music creating a one-of-a-kind culinary experience.
+As such, Bagatelle is better for dinner rather than a cheeky lunch option.

 Drinks — Sketch